tdauth/dmdf/README.md

 ## Maps <a name="maps"></a>
 All maps are developed with their German version and share the same object data from the file [ObjectData.w3o](./maps/ObjectData.w3o) which is modified in and exported from the map Talras.
 The modification has the following maps:
-* [Tutorial Map Dornheim](./maps/Tutorial.w3x) - The tutorial map is the start of the character's journey.
+* [Tutorial: Dornheim](./maps/Tutorial.w3x) - The tutorial map is the start of the character's journey.
 It is the home village of the character and called Dornheim.
 The character has to leave the village to start his journey.
 * [Chapter 1: Talras](./maps/Karte%201%20-%20Talras.w3x) - Talras is a castle near the border of the kingdom of the Humans.
 This map has been the first and only map of the modifiation for a long time.
 It contains most of the modification's content.
 * [Chapter 2: Gardonar](./maps/Karte%202%20-%20Gardonar.w3x) - The journey continues in a palace of the Demon lord Gardonar who offers the character his alliance if the character completes his test successfully.
 * [Chapter 2.1: Gardonar's Hell](./maps/Karte%202.1%20-%20Gardonars%20Unterwelt.w3x) - Gardonar's test is that the character fights the Demons of his hell which happens in this map.